As the title said… this IS NOT a regular pumpkin pie recipe. I’m quite sure you’re familiar with the classic, round, decorated American pie.

 Don’t get rid of the pumpkin seeds!
 Separate them from the pulp and lay them on a baking sheet, letting them to dry out for a few days.
 After that they are good to eat (you can also bake them if you want).

 I’ll be honest, cutting and grating the pumpkin is the hardest part of this recipe.
-But since we’ve got over it it’s time to add the spices.

 You might be wondering why not adding the sugar now too.
 We’ll cook the pumpkin a little and by adding the sugar now will result in a very watery filling.

 Cook the pumpkin for about 10 minutes.
 You know it’s ready when it reduced in volume, it’s soft and it got a little darker in colour.